Becky Mushko

 Q. Has the story appeared in print before?

 A. In the late 1990s, I was a contributing writer to Blue Ridge Traditions.
 I rewrote Ferradiddledumday as a short story, and editor Peggy Conklin serialized it.
-When I became an adjunct instructor at Ferrum College in 1999, a member of the English department faculty—Tina Hanlon—posted an early version of the story on her extensive AppLit website (http://www.ferrum.edu/applit).
+When I became an adjunct instructor at Ferrum College in 1999, English professor Tina Hanlon posted an early version of the story on her extensive AppLit website.
 We developed a short study guide and teachers across the country used Ferradiddledumday as part of their lesson plans.
-Several asked if it was available in book form, and I had to say no. Now a revised and expanded version soon will be.
+Several asked if it was available in book form, and I had to say no. Now the revised and expanded version is.

 Q. How did you come up with the title?

-I combined the variants and added a whimsical ending.
-I thought the result had a catchy sound.
-I like the way the name “Ferradiddledumday” rolls off the tongue.
-It’s fun to say aloud.
+I combined the words and added a whimsical ending.
+I like the way the name Fer-ra-diddle-dum-day rolls off the tongue.
+It's fun to say aloud.

 Q. Is Ferradiddledumday the only adaptation of the Rumpelstiltskin story?